 \subsubsection{Learning Representations for Automatic Colorization}

 Learning Representations for Automatic Colorization\footnote{Code is available at \url{https://github.com/gustavla/autocolorize}}~\cite{larsson2016learning} aims to learn a mapping function taking per-pixel features as hypercolumns of localized slices from existing CNN networks to predict hue and chroma distributions for each pixel.
-The authors use VGG16~\cite{simonyan2015vgg} as a feature extractor while discarding the classification layer and using a grayscale image as input rather than RGB.
-For each pixel, a hypercolumn is extracted from all the VGG16 layers except the last classification layer resulting in a 12k channel feature descriptor that is fed into a fully connected layer of 1k channels, which predicts the final hue and chroma outputs.
+The authors use VGG16~\cite{simonyan2015vgg} as a feature extractor, discarding the classification layer and using a grayscale image as input rather than RGB.
+For each pixel, a hypercolumn is extracted from all the VGG16 layers except the last classification layer, resulting in a 12k channel feature descriptor fed into a fully connected layer of 1k channels, which predicts the final hue and chroma outputs.

 The KL divergence is employed as a loss to predict distributions over a set of color bins.
-The input size is 256$\times$256, and the framework used is Caffe~\cite{jia2014caffe}, where the network is fine-tuned for ten epochs, each of which takes about 17 hours.
+The input size is 256$\times$256, and the framework used is Caffe~\cite{jia2014caffe}, where the network is fine-tuned for ten epochs, each taking about 17 hours.
 Other parameters and optimizations are similar to VGG16~\cite{simonyan2015vgg}.